 - David Unaipon an Aboriginal author, preacher, and inventor

 28. Tourist Places In Australia

-- There are many places in Australia to amuse the tourists.
+- There are many places in Australia to amuse tourists.

-- Sydney, the largest city of Australia has the following tourist points:
+- Sydney, the largest city in Australia has the following tourist points:

 2. Sydney Harbour Bridge

 3. Sydney Beach